bredbox-app/community/README.md

-# feedback
+# Bredbox Community
-A repository to collect feedback about Bredbox
+A repository to collect feedback about Bredbox.